AWS CDK vs Terraform: The Complete 2026 Comparison

 Risk Mitigation for Lock-In Concerns

-Both tools create lock-in - switching is non-trivial for either direction.
+Both tools create lock-in: switching is non-trivial in either direction.

 Mitigation strategies: